GiulioCMSanto/Identify-Customer-Segments/README.md

 Data was cleaned and missing values were evaluated statistically.
 Feature engineering was performed and categorical data was treated in order to allow one to use a clustering algorithm.
 A k-means unsupervised algorithm was applied as well as a Principle Component Analysis.
 After tunning, 9 clusters were considered.

-Doing a reverse engineer process, the following characteristics were identified in the potential group for the sales company:
+Doing a reverse engineering process, the following characteristics were identified in the potential group for the sales company:

 - high FINANZ_HAUSBAUER and FINANZ_SPARER financial typology
 - low FINANZ_MINIMALIST typology